Karlodun/zramservice/zramservice/README.md

 Under the assumption that a configuration provides memory pool share and fixed value limits, the script will take the biggest one that would fit into pool, or maximum pool size otherwise.

 # script fixes wrong configuration values
-# and subsets working defaults if needed
+# subsets working defaults if needed
-# and converts the values to 1000's multipliers
+# converts the values to byte (1000 is used as multiplier, not 1024)
-# this way we'll 'automagically' convert mem pool to byte

-TODO:
-- interactive configurator
-- memory prefixes (MB, GB, TB ...)